How far would you go to grant one wish?Phantom Breaker

 that adds Kurisu Makise

 as a playable character (except for Story Mode), a bump in the characters' level cap from Level 50 to 99, and extra Achievements for an extra $5.
-An updated port of Phantom Breaker: Battle Grounds
+An updated version of the game was ported to the PlayStation Vita

 This game features examples of: